Bachelor of Education - International (MI004)

-The Bachelor of Education - International is a four-year, full-time, honours degree (Level 8) designed to qualify students to teach in primary schools with the addition of an international study component.
+The Bachelor of Education - International is a four-year, full-time, honours degree (Level 8) designed to qualify students to be primary teachers, with the addition of an international study component.
 Accredited by the Teaching Council, it seeks to equip participants with the competence to teach at all levels of the primary school.
 Reflecting the College's well-established reputation for excellence in teacher education, this programme enables students to examine their role as a learner, a teacher, a researcher and a leader.
-It comprises of on-campus study and school placement, and also gives students the opportunity to specialise in specific areas in education or the liberal arts.
-Insightful and challenging, the B Ed programme will prepare you for a varied and rewarding career as an educator.
+It comprises on-campus study and school placement, and also gives students the opportunity to specialise in comparative/ international education.
+Insightful and challenging, the B Ed International programme will prepare you for a varied and rewarding career as an educator.

 Explore a New Corner of the World